10 No Fail Activities for People with Dementia

 9) $10 Large print playing cards

-Playing cards make a great activity for older adults, especially when the letters and numbers are large and easy to read.
+Playing card games is an excellent activity for older adults, especially when the letters and numbers are large and easily read.

-Pay attention to their level of enjoyment.
-If they seem overwhelmed or frustrated, you may want to remove some of the cards so they don’t have to manage so many.
+Please pay attention to their level of enjoyment.
+If they seem overwhelmed or frustrated, you may want to remove some cards so they don’t have to manage so many.

 10) $16 Pattern blocks and boards

-These fun shapes can be used in a variety of ways.
-Seniors can use the included boards to create colorful pictures, make free form shapes, or trace the shapes on paper.
+These fun shapes can be used in various ways.
+Seniors can use the included boards to create colorful pictures, make free-form shapes, or trace the shapes on paper.

 Recommended for you: